Offrandes (Varèse): Structure

-This compositions is cast into two movements and has a total duration of just under 7 minutes.
-Varèse calls for a soprano and a small orchestra consisting of a piccolo, a flute, an oboe, a clarinet in B♭, a bassoon, a French horn in F, a trumpet in C, a trombone, a harp, a string quintet consisting of two violins, a viola, a cello, and a double bass, and a relatively complex percussion section (as was customary in Varèse) consisting of a ratchet, a snare drum, a mammoth bass drum, cymbals, castanets, a tambourine, a triangle, and two differently-pitched gongs.
+Offrandes is cast into two movements and has a total duration of just under 7 minutes.

+Varèse calls for a soprano and a small orchestra, consisting of a piccolo, a flute, an oboe, a clarinet in B♭, a bassoon, a French horn in F, a trumpet in C, a trombone, a harp, a string quintet consisting of two violins, a viola, a cello, and a double bass, and a relatively complex percussion section (as was customary in Varèse) consisting of a ratchet, a snare drum, a mammoth bass drum, cymbals, castanets, a tambourine, a triangle, and two differently-pitched gongs.
 Varèse specifies that if the string section were to be larger, the total forces would not exceed six first violins, four second violins, four violas, two celli, and two double basses.
 The piece also has specifications for advanced techniques for the harp.

-The movement list is as follows:

-The two movements of the piece are set to an unspecified poem by Vicente Huidobro and José Juan Tablada's La cruz del sur, the latter originally written in Spanish but translated into French for the composition.
+The two movements are set to an unspecified poem by Vicente Huidobro and José Juan Tablada's La cruz del sur, the latter originally written in Spanish but translated into French for the composition.
 In these two settings, the melody did not prevail over duration and timbre, and there is a shift of orchestral powers: the strings are underpowered whereas the percussion is strongly emphasized, both in presence and in number of musicians.
 Varèse was an innovator insofar as he worked with the entire range and held notes in the extremes of the orchestral range for relatively long periods of time.
 Varèse aimed to eliminate the performer's lung capacity as a limiting factor, ensuring that long, extreme notes in his compositions could be sustained without interruption.